pit-ray/Anime-Semantic-Segmentation-GAN/README.md

 ```
 python get_pretrained_weight.py
 ```
-Totally about 200MB, so it may take few minutes.
+Totally about 200MB, so it may take a few minutes.

 ## How to predict